chinmaya-dehury/RADON-datapipeline-webinar/README.md

 # System Requirement
 * Python v3.6 as the python runtime for Lambda function.
-* Python v3.7 for the development of the Azure function.
+* Python v3.7 for the creating and deploying of the Azure function.

 # Stages